-Ian Powell calls David Clark's leadership weak, without strategy or vision in damning speech
+Health union boss Ian Powell slams David Clark's leadership in damning speech

 He said with the right engagement, culture and enough time created by increased workforce capacity, [specialists] hold the key to ensuring a better return for the health dollar by reducing duplication and improving delivery.

 "But it can't achieve this when seriously overworked and burnt out.
-ASMS has reminded the Minister of this several times but he continues to smile and ignore."
+ASMS has reminded the minister of this several times but he continues to smile and ignore."

 Powell said it wasn't right that when in opposition Clark was critical of DHB deficits, which were the highest ever on a combined $264m at March 31, blaming the then National Government.